From Stories to Code: Creating software that people actually want! (Nov 1-3)

-- how to design domain-focused APIs and interfaces around your stories using Design by Coding.
+- (time permitting) how to design domain-focused APIs and interfaces around your stories using Design by Coding.

 In all, you’ll learn to build and manage effective user stories that amplify your ability to quickly deliver capabilities your customer/users find most valuable.
 Doing that is the core of agility, and makes for both much happier customers and an improved bottom line.

-(Same times if daylight time is in effect).
 We may go overtime.
 Class is taught in English.
 You must enable your video during class, and please use a headset or a good-quality microphone.
-We will contact you a few days prior to the first day of class with additional details about connection, software, etc. Classes are taught using a mixture of Zoom.com and Spatial.chat, and we use Miro.com for shared whiteboards.
+We will contact you a few days prior to the first day of class with additional details about connection, software, etc. Classes are taught using a mixture of Zoom.com and Spatial.chat, and we use Mural.co for shared whiteboards.
 We will email details to you a few days before class.

 Once the COVID situation allows, we will be happy to present this class in-house as full-day sessions.
 (3-partial-day remote classes are 2-full-day in-house classes).
 You can optionally add additional days for more in-depth hands-on work.
 All in-house attendees must provide proof of vaccination and follow CDC masking guidelines.
 Please contact Allen (firstname.lastname@example.org) for pricing and other details.